From cell phones to video screens, computers to game consoles, my three boys could easily fill the entire day with tech time if I let them.

-As a mom of three, I’m well-versed in the siren song of screen time.
-From cell phones to video screens, computers to game consoles, my three boys could easily fill the entire day with tech time if I let them.
-And they did once.
-As an experiment one Saturday, instead of their regular hour of weekend tech time, I gave them unlimited screen time.
-I figured they would play for a good three, maybe even four hours straight, but that eventually they would grow weary of just sitting and staring and decide – all on their own! – to take a break.
-I’m sure you can guess what happened.
+I figured they would play for a good three, maybe even four hours straight, but that eventually, they would grow weary of just sitting and staring and decide – all on their own! – to take a break.

 Double Time includes 30 days of total-body workouts (all 35 minutes or less) that feel more like play and less like work.
 Anyone at any fitness level (ages 8 and up) can do this partner-focused fitness and nutrition program.

 “If you want to connect with your child by doing Double Time together, but they have their face in their phone all the time, don’t make working out a punishment,” says Tony Horton.
 “Once they get going, they’ll see how fun the program is and your kids will look forward to it.”

-According to the Center for Disease Control and Prevention, children and adolescents should get 60 minutes or more of physical exercise each day, but many kids are falling far short.
-In fact, the President’s Council on Fitness, Sports & Nutrition reports that only one in three children are physically active every day — kids now spend more than seven and a half hours a day (yes, a day!) in front of a screen including phones, TVs, videogames or computers.
-Yikes.
+According to the Centers for Disease Control and Prevention (CDC), children and adolescents should get 60 minutes or more of physical exercise each day, but many kids are falling far short.

 “With extended school days, an emphasis on after-school activities focused on academics, the lure of screen time, and parents’ own long work days, families are often left with little time and energy to prioritize exercise,” says Theise.
 “Physical activity can be seen as a luxury or an add-on to our busy lives, but it should be the opposite.”

 Here’s how you help motivate your kids to put down those phones and fit in some fitness.